 SAG expense of \$129.7 million was in line with our expectations for the first quarter.
-On a trailing-twelve months basis, SAG expense was \$555.1 million, or 7.2% of total revenues.
+On six months of 2024 versus \$18.5 million in the first six months of 2023.
+The 2023 amount includes a trailing-twelve months basis, SAG expense was \$555.1 million, or 7.2% net pretax gain of total revenues. \$15.2 million from the sale of real estate associated with a former recycled concrete facility in Illinois.

-Other operating income (expense), which is composed primarily of idle facilities expense, environmental remediation costs, gain (loss) on settlement of AROs, finance charges collected and net rental income (expense), was \$2.9 million of expense for the first quarter of 2024 compared to \$0.8 million of income in the first quarter of 2023.
+Other operating income (expense), net which is composed primarily of idle facilities expense, environmental remediation costs, gain (loss) on settlement of AROs, finance charges collected and net rental income (expense), was \$2.9 million \$11.3 million of expense for the first quarter six months of 2024 compared to \$0.8 million \$9.0 million of income expense in the first quarter six months of 2023.

-Other nonoperating income (expense), net was \$0.3 million of expense for the first quarter of 2024 compared to \$1.4 million of income in the first quarter of 2023.
+Other nonoperating income (expense), net was \$0.3 million \$8.9 million of expense for the first quarter six months of 2024 compared to \$1.4 million \$1.3 million of income in the first quarter six months of 2023.

-Net interest expense was \$39.1 million in the first quarter of 2024 compared to \$49.0 million in the first quarter of 2023.
+Net interest expense was \$39.1 million \$79.3 million in the first quarter six months of 2024 compared to \$49.0 million \$95.7 million in the first quarter six months of 2023.
 The decrease in interest expense reflects the first quarter 2024 redemption of \$550.0 million senior notes due 2026.

-Income tax expense from continuing operations was \$28.9 million in the first quarter of 2024 compared to \$16.6 million in the first quarter of 2023.
-The increase in tax expense was primarily due to a discrete tax benefit recognized in the first quarter of 2023 related to a 2022 business disposition.
+Income tax expense from continuing operations was \$28.9 million \$123.4 million in the first quarter six months of 2024 compared to \$16.6 million \$108.6 million in the first quarter six months of 2023.
+The increase in tax expense was primarily due to a discrete tax benefit recognized in the first quarter of 2023 related to a 2022 business disposition, disposition recognized in the first six months of 2023.

-Earnings attributable to Vulcan from continuing operations were \$0.78 per diluted share in the first quarter of 2024 compared to \$0.92 per diluted share in the first quarter of 2023.
+Earnings attributable to Vulcan from continuing operations were \$0.78 \$3.11 per diluted share in the first quarter six months of 2024 compared to \$0.92 \$3.25 per diluted share in the first quarter six months of 2023.

-DISCONTINUED OPERATIONS - First quarter pretax loss from discontinued operations was \$2.3 million in 2024 compared with a pretax loss of \$2.9 million in 2023.
+DISCONTINUED OPERATIONS - First quarter six months pretax loss from discontinued operations was \$2.3 million \$5.0 million in 2024 compared with a pretax loss of \$2.9 million \$7.9 million in 2023.
 Both periods include charges related to general and product liability costs, including legal defense costs, and environmental remediation costs associated with our former Chemicals business.
 For additional details, see Note 1 to the condensed consolidated financial statements under the caption Discontinued Operations.